jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 	- Semantic diffing, live `git`
 	- Minecraft or other real-time game (testing latency)
 	- EVM (testing expressiveness)
+	- A browser... with editing and hosting of local-files baked in
+		- co-creating websites live, similar to [Beaker Browser](https://docs.beakerbrowser.com/)

 ### August 14th - 15th
 - Organized The SF Commons: Hack Day #0 with Athena!
 A non-zero number of people were like "Hey!
 I've read your blog before" or "I love the work you do" and it was a little surreal